FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 m <= Seting(:uncertain_altpolicy, true)
 ```

-To use imperfect awareness with a temporary ZLB, the user needs to also add the following lines to
+To use imperfect awareness with a temporary altpolicy (eg. ZLB), the user needs to also add the following lines to
 the model's setup:

 ```
-m <= Setting(:uncertain_zlb, true)
+m <= Setting(:uncertain_temp_altpol, true)
-m <= Setting(:temporary_zlb_length, n_zlb_regs)
+m <= Setting(:temporary_altpol_length, n_zlb_regs)
 ```

-The first line tells that a temporary ZLB with imperfect awareness should apply.
+The first line tells that a temporary altpolicy with imperfect awareness should apply.
-The second line indicates the number of regimes for which the ZLB occurs.
+The second line indicates the number of regimes for which the temporary altpolicy occurs.
 If the second line is not specified,
 then it is assumed that all regimes in `get_setting(m, :regime_eqcond_info)` except the last one
-are ZLB regimes.
-This assumption can be wrong, for example, if credibility changes after the ZLB ends.
+are temporary altpolicy regimes.
+This assumption can be wrong, for example, if credibility changes after the temporary altpolicy ends.

 For further guidance on adding imperfect awareness, please see the script
 [uncertain_altpolicy_zlb.jl](https://github.com/FRBNY-DSGE/DSGE.jl/tree/main/examples/uncertain_altpolicy_zlb.jl).